 13. NASIR (2018)

-After 6 years of not releasing a project, Nas returned to the scene in 2018 with a product of the Kanye Wyoming sessions.
-While you’d think a Nas album fully produced by Kanye would be a recipe for success, the recipe would soil very quickly as Kanye was caught up in the camaraderie of working on five projects at once.
-The concepts of the songs were genius, from flipping the iconic Slick Rick song “Children’s Story” on “Cops Shot the Kid” to reconciling with Puff on the rebellious “Not For Radio.”
+After 6 years without releasing a project, Nas returned to the scene in 2018 with a product of the Kanye West Wyoming sessions.
+While you’d think a Nas album fully produced by Kanye would be a recipe for success, the product would soil very quickly as Kanye was caught up in the camaraderie of working on five projects at once.
+The concepts of the songs were genius, from flipping the iconic Slick Rick song “Children’s Story” on “Cops Shot the Kid” to reconciling with Puff for the rebellious “Not For Radio.”
 The music was very solid, but seemed very unfocused and could have been better had Kanye not scheduled this in between working on various albums at once.

 Best tracks: “Adam and Eve”, “everything”, “Bonjour”